William Hallaran - Internal Medicine and Cardiac Specialist

-Dr. William R. Hallaran was an internal medicine and cardiac specialist who maintained offices in the Carnegie Medical Building at East 105th Street and Carnegie Avenue.
+Dr. William R. Hallaran, internal medicine, and cardiac specialist maintained offices in the Carnegie Medical Building at East 105th Street and Carnegie Avenue.

 Dr. Hallaran went into the U.S. Army Medical Corps with the Lakeside Unit from University Hospitals in 1942.
-He reached the rank of major while in Melbourne, Australia and served as the commanding officer of the first portable hospital in New Guinea.
-He later served in Texas until he was discharged in 1945.
+He reached the rank of major while in Melbourne, Australia, and served as the commanding officer of the first portable hospital in New Guinea.
+He later served in Texas until being discharged in 1945.

 Hallaran married Mary Louise Garfield, also known as Polly, born on July 5, 1903, to Abram and Sarah Garfield and grew up at 9718 Lake Shore Boulevard.
 William and Polly had four children: Sarah Newton born on October 1, 1934, Ray born on October 1, 1934, William Garfield, born on January 2, 1938, and Michael Terrence (Terry) born on April 25, 1947.
 All the children attended Bratenahl School.

 Dr. Hallaran was a photographer who took up the hobby as a young man in Switzerland.
 He was an expert on African violets and maintained a herb garden.
 He also enjoyed model railroads made wood objects on a lathe.
 He retired in 1972 but continued to work as a clinician at University Hospitals.